turtlejacky/BudgetService/README.md

 6. if query cross month, should sum each month's budget,
    - ex: 31 for "201805", 300 for "201804", query date is 2018/04/30 to 2018/05/02, the result is 10+2=12

-if any question need to clarify, please reach me thanks
+you might need to create a fake repository to pass test. because the data repository is not implement yet. if any question need to clarify, please reach me thanks

 restrict: